Finance and investment

 Passport and visa

-Note 2026: The PVVP (Premium Visa Program) rules have been relaxed to attract more investors.
+2026 note: The rules of the PVVP (Premium Visa Program) have been relaxed to attract more investors.

-What is the minimum amount to leave alone?
+What is the minimum amount to move on your own?

-For a single person, we advise a capital of €8,000 to €10,000 to cover the flight, initial housing, deposits, and 3 months of living without a salary.
+For a single person, we recommend capital of €8,000 to €10,000 to cover the flight, initial housing, deposits and 3 months of living without a salary.

-Can I get a bank loan in France to settle in?
+Can I get a bank loan back home to fund my move?

-It is very difficult to obtain a consumer loan for expatriation without a guarantee of future income in France.
-It is better to save or negotiate a package with your employer.
+It is very hard to get a consumer loan for moving abroad without a guarantee of future income at home.
+It is better to save up or negotiate a package with your employer.

-Has the cost of living increased in 2026?
+Has the cost of living gone up in 2026?

-Yes, like everywhere, moderate inflation has affected real estate in KL.
-However, food and services remain extremely competitive compared to Europe.
+Yes, as everywhere, moderate inflation has affected property in KL.
+However, food and services remain extremely competitive compared with Europe.

 Use services like Wise or Revolut.
-Avoid traditional SWIFT transfers between retail banks which charge exorbitant commissions.
+Avoid traditional SWIFT transfers between retail banks, which charge exorbitant fees.

 How much does an average international school cost?

-Should I pay my taxes in France or Malaysia?
+Should I pay my taxes at home or in Malaysia?

 If you spend more than 182 days in Malaysia, you become a Malaysian tax resident.
-Malaysia applies a very advantageous territorial system.
+Malaysia applies a very favourable territorial system.
 See our tax guide.

-Download our complete financial checklist for 2026 and join our forum to ask your questions to those who have already taken the plunge.
+Download our complete 2026 financial checklist and join our forum to ask your questions to those who have already taken the plunge.